Learn more about our training and development activities

 BIICL provide high-quality in-house training for individual groups and upon request.
 In house bespoke training will be tailored to your specific needs and availability.
 The training teams will usually include a combination of experts from BIICL's staff as well as external experts and practitioners.
 Some examples of previous training provided in this format include:

-- Training on International Law and the Law of Treaties for the Department of International Trade UK;
+- Training on International Law, the Law of Treaties and International Trade Law for the UK government;

 - Training on International Trade Law and WTO Law for the Welsh Government;

 - Training on International, Transnational and Domestic Criminal Law for prosecutors from the Office of the Attorney General, Nepal;